 - Good knowledge of English

-- Basic knowledge of macroeconomics (appreciated but not necessary)
+- Basic knowledge of corporate finance, accounting and macroeconomics (appreciated but not necessary)

 Overview content per week

-The course consists of interactive lectures (incl. guest lectures) which students need to prepare for by working on assignments, studying teaching materials.
-Students are expected to hand in a brief, weekly assignment.
+The course consists of interactive lectures which students need to prepare for by studying teaching materials.
+The lectures are complemented with on-demand videos.
+There are three group assignments which students present in class.
+Students also need to participate in a game about financial regulation.

 Method of examination